 The proposed bill, H.B.
 No. 446, aims to enhance workplace safety by establishing a framework for heat illness prevention in Texas.
 It introduces Chapter 53 to the Labor Code, which includes the creation of a heat illness prevention advisory board tasked with developing and recommending heat illness prevention standards to the Texas Workforce Commission.
 The advisory board will consist of members with expertise in heat safety, construction workers, employers, and representatives from nonprofit organizations and labor unions.
-The bill mandates that the commission adopt these standards, which must align with existing national guidelines and include provisions for access to drinking water, shade, rest periods, and employee training.
+The bill mandates that the commission adopt these standards, which must align with existing national guidelines and include provisions for access to drinking water, shade, rest periods, emergency response procedures, and employee training.

 Statutes affected: Introduced: ()